 Lungomare Caracciolo offers high-end accommodations, with ocean views. it is a great area for a romantic getaway.

-Located to the west of Quartieri Spagnoli and north of Chiaia, Vomero is located on a hilltop and is best known for its medieval fortress, Castel Sant’Elmo.
-With its high-up location, it provides some of the most stunning views in the city, including vistas of the city, Mount Vesuvius, the Gulf of Naples, and the Tyrrhenian Sea.
+The neighborhood is home to a medieval fortress, Castel Sant’Elmo, providing some of the most stunning views in the city, Mount Vesuvius, the Gulf of Naples, and the Tyrrhenian Sea.

 That’s because Vomero has developed a reputation for its thriving nightlife scene.
 With a range of bars and restaurants from the streets around Piazza Vanvitelli, this is a district that has something to offer each and every night of the week.